8 Best Tips on How to Get Better at Surfing

 However, some bad habits might evolve if you plan to train that way.
-Wrong body position and movements are just a few of them.
-Check out Surf Strength Coach video tutorial on how to improve your surfing with skateboarding:
+Wrong body positions and movements are just a few of them.
+Check out the Surf Strength Coach video tutorial on how to improve your surfing with skateboarding:

 Another way how to get better at surfing and to make your training at home more fun is a balance board.
 It is a popular way amongst surfers to train balance, because of the multiple benefits for surfing it has.

 This device basically is a board that stands atop a roller.
 There are many different types of balance boards out there.
 Check out our article on the best balance boards for surfing.

 With the help of a balance board not only you can stand balancing but also practice surf movements.
 Thus training your muscle memory and maintaining skills.
 Plus 15-20 minutes actively spent on a balance board is good cardio training for you.

 It’s a known fact that doing something in groups like learning is more effective than doing it by oneself.
 There is even research dedicated to that topic.
 That also applies to surfing.

 Riding with your friends and peers is not only fun, but it also generates a live competition feel.
 This pushes the boundaries of your comfort zone.
 Naturally, you’ll be progressing by challenging each other.
 People tend to copy other people’s behavior.